JRMeyer/jrmeyer.github.io/_posts/2018-05-29-tensorflow-dataset-estimator-api.markdown

 ### Estimator

 To get started fast, just choose an `Estimator` from the [available pre-made Estimators][estimator-list].
+For more detail on how to use pre-made `Estimators` in general, check out [the official docs][pre-made-guide].

-If you want some other architecture, you can [build your own Estimator][diy-estimator].
+If you want a custom architecture which is not pre-made, you can [build your own Estimator][diy-estimator].

 {% highlight python %}